arkydon/aerxi/src/blog/before-im-40.md

 layout : layouts/post.vto

-og_description : Things to do and see before I'm 40
+desc : Things to do and see before I'm 40
 ---
 Inspired by this [blog article](https://www.jemjabella.co.uk/30-things-before-im-thirty/) I wrote a list of the things I want to do and see before I'm 40.